 Conklin Mark Twain Crescent Filler Fountain Pen

-history and evoke models of its past: Golden Peanut Butter with chrome trim, Pure Ivory with rose gold accents, and Vintage Green with yellow gold fittings.
+history and evoke models of its past: Golden Peanut Butter with chrome trim, Pure Ivory with rose gold accents, Vintage Green with yellow gold fittings, and Vintage Blue with chrome fittings.
 The Crescent is known for its easy-to-fill reservoir.
 To load the pen, simply press the crescent mechanism on the barrel to empty the rubber bladder; ink flows back in as the crescent is released.
-The Crescent is fitted with Conklin’s Cushion Point flexible two-tone steel nib with crescent-shaped breathing hole in your choice of fine, medium or the popular STUB point – its great for distinctive signatures.
+The Crescent is fitted with Conklin’s Cushion Point flexible steel nib with crescent-shaped breathing hole.
 The Crescent also features Conklin’s